MicrosoftDocs/sql-docs/docs/integration-services/install-windows/install-integration-services.md

 # Install Integration Services
   [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] provides a single Setup program to install any or all of its components, including [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)].
 Through Setup, you can install [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] with or without other [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components on a single computer.

- This topic highlights important considerations that you should know before you install [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)].
-Information in this topic helps you evaluate the installation options so that your selections that result in a successful installation.
+ This article highlights important considerations that you should know before you install [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)].
+Information in this article helps you evaluate the installation options so that your selections that result in a successful installation.

 ## Preparing to Install Integration Services
  Before you install [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)], review the following information: